Embedding strategies for business data - why generic models fall short

 Your embedding strategy needs somewhere to live.
 The choice matters more than most realize.

 Scale and budget drive the choice.
 Smaller teams benefit from Chroma’s simplicity.
 Enterprise applications with strict reliability requirements justify Pinecone’s costs.
 Hybrid search needs or on-premise requirements point to Weaviate.
+Complex filtering with cost sensitivity favors Qdrant.
+Billion-scale enterprise deployments with diverse index strategies lean toward Milvus/Zilliz.

 Making it work for your business

-Start by understanding what you actually need.
+Start by understanding what you need.
 Map your data types.
 Financial records?
 Legal documents?
 Technical specifications?
 Each has different optimal approaches for embedding strategies business leaders should consider.

 Then test systematically.
 Grab a few hundred representative documents.
 Try both general-purpose and specialized embeddings if they exist for your domain.
 Measure retrieval accuracy on real queries your team runs.